Skip to main content

 Table of Contents

-Pajagua Mascada is one of the typical dishes (comidas típicas) in Paraguay that many people connect with the Fiestas de San Juan.
-This hearty and filling snack is very popular across the country: Cooked cassava (Mandioca) is mixed with meat, onions and spices, shaped into small patties and then fried until golden brown.
+Pajagua Mascada, also commonly written as Payagua Mascada, is one of the typical dishes (comidas típicas) closely connected with the Fiestas de San Juan in Paraguay.
+To make these savory cassava and beef patties, cooked mandioca is mixed with beef, onions, and spices, shaped, and then fried until golden brown.

 #